Aubré de Lambert Maynard

-Aubré de Lambert Maynard (November 17, 1901 – March 20, 1999) was an American medical doctor and surgeon who is most notable for operating on Dr. Martin Luther King Jr. to save his life after a 1958 assassination attempt.
+Aubré de Lambert Maynard (November 17, 1901 – March 20, 1999) was an American physician and surgeon who is most notable for operating on Dr. Martin Luther King Jr. to save his life after a 1958 assassination attempt.
 Maynard was an authority on chest and abdominal wounds.

 Personal life

 Maynard was born in Georgetown, Guyana and migrated to the United States in 1906.
 He initially attended City College of New York in 1922 and later enrolled in New York University Medical School.
 He was told that engineering had no prospects for blacks and chose medical school.
 Maynard had difficulties finding employment in the medical field.
 After finishing first on the internship examination, he was hired as the first black intern at Harlem Hospital.
 He lived in lower Manhattan.
 In 1928, he married Ethel Maynard with whom he had one daughter.
 The couple divorced in 1930.
 In 1978, he wrote the book Surgeons to the Poor: The Harlem Hospital Story.